Article Filtering

 8

-Check if message has same date of creation as some another messages.
+Check if the message has the same creation date as another message.

 AllFeedsSameAccount